jela3105/IntroFlutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Home Page

+The [home page](lib/src/pages/home_page.dart) contains a list of options to navigate to each example of the widget's implementation.